 Now I do want to mention the splits in the trails because there were 2 by my count and they are actually mountain bike trails.
 One of the turns I had to make (left) involved passing through a small gate to continue to the boardwalk area (and the suspension bridge).
 Again the key to make sure you are on the right trail is to continue to follow the white markers.
 But moving back to the bridge:

-Frequently asked questions about the Stairway to Heaven hike:
+Questions about the Stairway to Heaven hike in Vernon Township NJ:

 Is Stairway to Heaven hike in NJ hard?